grafana/grafana/style_guides/backend.md

 ### settings package
 In the `setting` packages there are many global variables which Grafana sets at startup.
-This is also something we want to move away from and move as much configuration as possible to the `setting.Cfg` struct and pass the around just like the bus
+This is also something we want to move away from and move as much configuration as possible to the `setting.Cfg` struct and pass it around, just like the bus.

 ## Linting and formatting
 We enforce strict `gofmt` formating and use some linters on our codebase.
 You can find the current list of linters at https://github.com/grafana/grafana/blob/master/scripts/gometalinter.sh#L23